Vintage Film Festival

 The Foundation produces the Vintage Film Festival every year on a weekend in October.

 Full details here.

-Dressler House currently operates as Cobourg's Tourist Information office as well as housing the small Marie Dressler Museum.
-Note that the Museum is closed for renovations until Sept.
-24, 2016.
+The Marie Dressler House currently operates as Cobourg's Tourist Information office as well as housing the Interactive Marie Dressler Museum.
 Dressler House is located at:

 212 King street West (Hwy 2),

 Weekdays: 9:00 - 5:00

 Print/Mail this page

 Click the cogged wheel icon to access the print and email icons to print or email this page.

 News about the activities of the Marie Dressler Foundation

 - Hits: 31